 Babies can be unsettled for many reasons and it can sometimes take time and effort to work out the cause.
-However it can be a real concern if your baby is uncomfortable, in pain, distressed or if he is being sick, experiencing diarrhoea or has other symptoms.
-The Unhappy Breastfed Baby can help you determine whether your baby’s behaviour is due to something other than an allergy.
+Our page The Unhappy Breastfed Baby can help you determine whether your baby’s behaviour is due to something other than an allergy.

 A baby’s immune system is immature at birth.

 Colostrum, or early milk, is rich in antibodies, particularly secretory IgA (SIgA), which provide a protective coating inside a baby’s intestines1.
 Mature breastmilk continues to provide protection, helping to prevent potential allergens from reaching a baby’s blood.

 Exclusive breastfeeding generally helps to protect against allergy but it may still occur.